Aliases for PDZK1 Gene

 GeneCards Summary for PDZK1 Gene

 PDZK1 (PDZ Domain Containing 1) is a Protein Coding gene.
-Diseases associated with PDZK1 include multiple myeloma and myeloma.
-Among its related pathways are Regulation of CFTR activity (norm and CF).
-GO annotations related to this gene include transporter activity and scavenger receptor binding.
-An important paralog of this gene is SLC9A3R1.
+Diseases associated with PDZK1 include Gout and Inflammatory Diarrhea.
+Among its related pathways are Regulation of CFTR activity (norm and CF) and Uricosurics Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include transporter activity and PDZ domain binding.
+An important paralog of this gene is PDZD3.

 A scaffold protein that connects plasma membrane proteins and regulatory components, regulating their surface expression in epithelial cells apical domains.
 May be involved in the coordination of a diverse range of regulatory processes for ion transport and second messenger cascades.
 In complex with SLC9A3R1, may cluster proteins that are functionally dependent in a mutual fashion and modulate the trafficking and the activity of the associated membrane proteins.
 May play a role in the cellular mechanisms associated with multidrug resistance through its interaction with ABCC2 and PDZK1IP1.
 May potentiate the CFTR chloride channel activity.
 Required for normal cell-surface expression of SCARB1.
 Plays a role in maintaining normal plasma cholesterol levels via its effects on SCARB1.
 Plays a role in the normal localization and function of the chloride-anion exchanger SLC26A6 to the plasma membrane in the brush border of the proximal tubule of the kidney.
 May be involved in the regulation of proximal tubular Na(+)-dependent inorganic phosphate cotransport therefore playing an important role in tubule function (By similarity).